philou/philou.github.com/_posts/2020-01-31-the-story-about-how-we-do-agile-technical-coaching.markdown

 ![Drawing of a martial arts dojo built around a giant laptop!
 Starting a coding dojo is the first step in Agile Technical Coaching]({{site.url}}/imgs/2020-01-31-the-story-about-how-we-do-agile-technical-coaching/coding-dojo.jpg)

 If you are an agile technical coach, I recommend giving this kata and mob format a try.
-It's the best recipe I know.
+So far, it's the most effective recipe I've tried or heard about!

 Not only does it train teams to software craftsmanship techniques.
 It also makes them more agile.
 TDD, pairing and mobbing are agile "in practice".
 In the end, this can have profound consequences on all their work.